THE PRE-MAGICAL AGE

 THE MAGICAL AGE

 The discovery of Glowstone led to a series of dramatic changes in Arkhemia.
-Having finally discovered a means to combat the Dragon scourge, men climbed out from its underground hideouts and fought for the surface.
+Having finally discovered a means to combat the Dragon scourge, men climbed out from their underground hideouts and fought for the surface.
 Ambitious Surface Runners became Dragon Hunters and a new industry emerged, dealing in the remains of Dragons.
 Everything from scales to bones could be sold for a small fortune.
 Even dried Dragon meat became a delicacy capable of fetching phenomenal prices.
 Nothing, however, could compare to the value of Dragon blood.
-What little is known about the discovery of Blood Houses is a well-kept secret of the Academy of Magi, but the advent of Magic would turn the world upside down.
+What little is known about the discovery of Blood Houses (or Rune Temples) is a well-kept secret of the Academy of Magi, but the advent of Magic would turn the world upside down.

-The Guild of Dragon Hunters
+The Dragon Hunters Guild of lamash

 As the Dragon Scourge was slowly pushed back and the kingdoms of men crept back up to the surface, Dragon Hunting Companies found themselves in increasing competition with each other.
 The Dragon population dwindled but the number of Hunters seemed to grow with every year.
 Companies fought each other for Dragons and became even more territorial than their prey.
 It didn’t take long for many of them to realize it was more profitable to cooperate by associating with each other.
 Dragon Hunting Guilds emerged everywhere, monopolizing the trade in entire regions.
 Those who refused to join up (and pay their share), Freelancers, as they became known, were quickly dealt with.
 But the peace brought by this coalescence was a short-lived one.
 Wars erupted between Regional Guilds.
-For nearly a decade, more Hunters died in skirmishes with rival Companies than actually Hunting.
+For nearly a decade, more Hunters died in skirmishes with rival Companies than actually hunting dragons.
 The Academy of Magi, fearing this conflict could jeopardize their precious supply of Dragon Blood decided to intervene.
 In 1522 Before Unification (BU), the Consensus of Saggad was signed.
 A document drafted by the Academy, granting a monopoly on the trade of Dragon Blood to the Dragon Hunters Guild of Lamash.
-Nine out of every ten regional Guilds signed the Consensus and joined the newly formed organization.
+Nine out of every ten regional Guilds signed the Consensus and joined the newly-formed organization.
 The ones that did not were out of business within the year.
 Or worse.